Qriva/MonoBehaviourTree/README.md

 ## Basic Usage
 The main core of behaviour tree is **MonoBehaviourTree** component.
 It contains most of tree state during runtime.
 It is important to note, that tree does not run automatically and must be updated by other script.
 This design gives you possibility to tick the tree in Update, FixedUpdate or custom interval.
 However, most of the time Update event will be used, so you can use component **MBT Executor** to do that.

 In most of cases you will need some place to store shared data for nodes.
-You can implement your own component to do that, but you can use **Blackboard** component.
+You could implement your own component to do that, but instead it's better to use built in **Blackboard** component.
 Blackboard allows you to create observable variables of predefined types that are compatible with default nodes.

 ## Node editor
 To open tree editor window click "Open editor" button of MonoBehaviourTree component or click Unity menu: Window / Mono Behaviour Tree.
 In visual editor you can create, connect, delete and setup nodes.